marijnh/Eloquent-JavaScript/08_error.md

 {{index "error handling"}}

-When a function cannot proceed normally, what we would _like_ to do is just stop what we are doing and immediately jump to a place that knows how to handle the problem.
+When a function cannot proceed normally, what we would often _like_ to do is just stop what we are doing and immediately jump to a place that knows how to handle the problem.
 This is what _((exception handling))_ does.

 {{index ["control flow", exceptions], "raising (exception)", "throw keyword", "call stack"}}